COVID-19 3D PrintinG

 We are using 3d printers owned by our team, team members, and other local volunteers to print Face shields, "Ear Saver" straps and other medical accessories that are in short supply and high cost right now to help the response to the COVID19 pandemic.
 We are doing this together, alone from our own homes.
 Funds for this have been crowd sourced by an amazing local response, and the products we are making are already paid for.
 We are donating these freely to medical personnel, medical facilities, and emergency response workers, and generally anyone that is in an essential job and needs what we can make.

-See below for information on the particular products we are making, how to requst them, assemble them (face shields), and how to take care of them.
+See below for information on the particular products we are making, how to request them, assemble them (face shields), and how to take care of them.

-Our primary focus is now face shields, ahead of an anticipated shortage in the coming weeks in Maine.
+Our primary focus is now face shields.
 They are FREE, Local Pickup in Richmond, Maine.
 The design we are working with is found on National Institute of Health 3D Printing Exchange and has been recommended for clinical use:

 It is known as the 3DVerkstan Shield, these are being printed all around the world.

 We are not yet taking requests for these via our automated form, please contact us directly if you are a medical or emergency services employee, at a facility that has a need for these.
 We'll be updating our form soon but we're not there yet.
-Over 1200 of these have already been distributed.
+To date we have delivered about 4000 of these shields and have supplies locked in to keep producing.

 Contact us directly to request